platformsh/platformsh-docs/docs/src/development/ssh/_index.md

 * [Using API tokens](../cli/api-tokens.md)
   * Good for letting automation tools use the CLI.
   * Requires you to regularly change the tokens to maintain security.

+## Multi-factor authentication (MFA) over SSH

+{{< tiered-feature "Enterprise and Elite" >}}

+To enhance security, MFA is enabled automatically on every new Enterprise and Elite project.
+This means that every contributor to your project must enable MFA in their account in order to SSH into an environment.
+Note that MFA isn't enforced on older projects automatically, but you can enable it by submitting a support request.

+If you have trouble accessing an environment, see how to [use SSH with MFA](./troubleshoot-ssh.md#use-ssh-with-multi-factor-authentication-mfa).